JohnAustinDev/xulsword/ReadMe.md

 - Download the [boost_1_80_0.tar.gz](https://www.boost.org/users/download/) source code package (check for the right version number; you may need to go to the history section to find previous releases).
 Create an `archive` sub-directory under `xulsword` and place the source package there (boost doesn't support scripted downloads).
 - Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/), and run `vagrant up`.
 Native libraries for each system will eventually appear in the Cpp/lib directories.
 - Install the shared library for your particular operating system by running `yarn install-libxulsword`.
-The apporpriate binaries will be installed to `build/app/node_modules/libxulsword/build/Release`.
+The apporpriate binaries will be installed to the libxulsword nodejs module.

 5. Run `yarn` to install Node.js dependencies.
 6. Start xulsword with `yarn start`.